CHAPTER B:

 In some contexts, these measures have resulted in major delays or even the cancellation of programmes; restricted key humanitarian activities (e.g. the impartial provision of medical care, engagement with sanctioned groups for humanitarian purposes or protection activities for detainees); prevented access to areas where sanctioned groups have influence; or restricted access to local vendors, contractors and implementing partners.
 Humanitarian staff have also faced intimidation, threats and other forms of violence following accusations of supporting sanctioned groups.

-RCs have a key role in documenting how sanctions and counter-terrorism measures affect the operations of humanitarian organizations in the HCT and sharing this information with OCHA HQ to inform potential advocacy for remedial measures.
-RCs also have a responsibility to advocate with relevant interlocutors – host Governments and/or donor States and other Member States – to ensure that sanctions and counter-terrorism measures do not prevent timely humanitarian access and impartial, needs-based humanitarian assistance.
-RCs are encouraged to seek support, advice and guidance from OCHA HQ on these sensitive matters.
+HCs have a key role in ensuring documentation on how sanctions and counter-terrorism measures affect the operations of humanitarian organizations in the HCT, and in sharing this information with OCHA HQ to inform potential advocacy for remedial measures.
+HCs also have a responsibility to advocate with relevant interlocutors – host Governments and/or donors and other Member States – to ensure that sanctions and counter-terrorism measures do not prevent timely humanitarian access and impartial, needs-based humanitarian assistance.
+HCs are encouraged to seek support, advice and guidance from OCHA HQ on these sensitive matters.

 The Humanitarian Programme Cycle (HPC) is an operational framework developed by the IASC.
-It sets out the sequences of actions that should be taken to prepare for, manage, deliver and monitor collective humanitarian responses.
-It details the processes for developing the evidence base, brings key actors together to determine a collective response, and ensures that programmes adapt to changing circumstances and respond to the needs of affected populations.
-Essentially, it helps RCs to answer four basic questions: Who needs what and when?
+It sets out the sequences of actions to take to prepare for, manage, deliver and monitor collective humanitarian responses.
+It details the processes for developing the evidence base, brings key actors together to determine a collective response, and ensures that programmes adapt to changing circumstances and respond to affected populations’ needs.
+Essentially, it helps HCs to answer four basic questions: Who needs what and when?
 Where are they?
 How is this best done?
 Who will do it?

 Elements of the Humanitarian Programme Cycle

-The HPC consists of five steps, with each step logically building on the previous and leading to the next (see figure below).
-Successful implementation of the HPC is dependent on comprehensive emergency preparedness, effective coordination with national/local authorities and humanitarian actors, and systematic information management.
+The HPC consists of five steps, each of which logically builds on the previous and leads to the next (see figure on the next page).
+Successful implementation of the HPC depends on comprehensive emergency preparedness, effective coordination with national/local authorities and humanitarian actors, and systematic information management.

 Humanitarian Programme Cycle